oracle/node-oracledb/README.md

   - [Runtime Load Balancing (RLB)](http://docs.oracle.com/database/121/ADFNS/adfns_perf_scale.htm#ADFNS515)
   - [Transparent Application Failover (TAF)](http://docs.oracle.com/database/121/ADFNS/adfns_avail.htm#ADFNS534)

-Various Oracle Database and Oracle Client versions, can be used.
-Oracle's cross-version compatibility allows one node-oracledb installation to connect to different database versions.

 We are actively working on supporting the best Oracle Database features, and on functionality requests from
 [users involved in the project](https://github.com/oracle/node-oracledb/issues).